How to Gently Wake Someone Up

 While you’re doing so, tell them it’s time to wake up for the day in a serene tone.
 Don’t leave the room and let them fall back asleep!
 Make sure you see their eyes wide open and their feet touch the floor, it is not until this moment that your mission is accomplished.

 Not everyone is a morning person.
 Making your loved ones’ morning extra special by waking them up with one of these sweet gestures can not only improve their overall mood but start them off to a better day.

-Waking up feeling refreshed and ready for the day is partly down to whether or not your night’s sleep has actually been refreshing.
-Sleeping for the wrong number of hours, sleep that isn’t deep enough, or sleep that is continually interrupted, often means that you’re less likely to wake up gently.
+Waking up feeling refreshed and ready for the day is down to whether or not you’ve had a refreshing night’s rest.
+Not sleeping enough, not sleeping deep enough, or sleep that is continually interrupted, often means that you’re less likely to wake up gently.

 The key to ensuring a good night’s sleep is to keep your bedroom calm, cool, and relaxing.
 Avoid bright lights, either at night or early in the morning, and ensure that you leave a window open to avoid it getting too warm.
 Everyone is different regarding the light and sound level in their bedroom.
 Some of us prefer a pitch-black room while others can’t sleep without the ticking of a clock.
 Try different sleeping environment combinations until you find the perfect one.